What is a Trade Deficit?

-Balance of trade (BOT is a component of a country's as is calculated for a particular period (usually a quarter or a year).
+Balance of trade (BOT; also called the 'trade balance') is a measure of a country's exports minus its imports.
+BOT is a component of a country's balance of payments (BOP) as is calculated for a particular period (usually a quarter or a year).
 In the United States, the Bureau of Economic Analysis calculates the BOT.

-Countries have various methods for calculating economists and understand the strength of a country's economy in relation to other countries.
-For example, a country with a large trade deficit is essentially borrowing to purchase goods and services, but a country with a large trade surplus is essentially doing the opposite.
-In some cases, the BOT correlates with the country's political stability because it is indicative of the level of foreign occurring there.
+Countries have various methods for calculating BOT, but the objective is to help economists and analysts understand the strength of a country's economy in relation to other countries.
+For example, a country with a large trade deficit is essentially borrowing money to purchase goods and services, but a country with a large trade surplus is essentially doing the opposite.
+In some cases, the BOT correlates with the country's political stability because it is indicative of the level of foreign investment occurring there.